DavisChappins/GDL90toNMEA/README.md

-If the device says CONNECTED everything is connected properly but there is no traffic data to display.
+If the device says CONNECTED FLARM, everything is connected properly.
   ![](images/image8.png)

 If you want, you can see the traffic data in NMEA coming in by pressing MONITOR to see the PFLAU and PFLAA sentences.
 PFLAU is the heartbeat with PFLAA containing traffic data.
   ![](images/image9.png)

 Close devices.
 Traffic should be displayed on XCSoar’s map page.
 If you zoom out too far all traffic icons are decluttered.

+## Troubleshooting
 If you press MONITOR and do not see PFLAU, something has gone wrong:
 Check to see that FLARM on UDP port 10110 is a device in XCSoar and is enabled.
 If it says “No data” instead of “Connected”, check to see if the script is running.
 Check QPython 3L to verify the script is still running and has not encountered an error